 Learn About Sharks with Shark Stewards

-Our Shark Watch Program includes school programs and public events.
+Our Shark Watch Program includes school programs, public events and in the field data collection on sharks and rays through our iNaturalist platform.
 Shark Watch inspires youth ambassadors to collect data on shark observations, log the information onto our web site or Shark Watch App and share the word about sharks and rays in marine ecosystems.
+Our Shark Watch education program partners with select public schools teaching youth about Bay ecosystems including the important role sharks and rays play, including hands on activities on the water or on the Bayshore.
+Private groups can be arranged.
+CONTACT FOR INFORMATION.

 Social networking, presentations, and events.